Universal Credit is a benefit introduced by the Government to help people of working-age with living costs.

 Will I be affected?

-People already claiming any of the six benefits who have a change in their circumstances will have to switch to Universal Credit instead.A change of circumstances can include:
+People already claiming any of the benefits listed above who have a change in their circumstances may have to switch to Universal Credit instead.A change of circumstances can include:

 - Your extended period of sickness ends and you are still unable to work